Thornburg Investment Management, Inc.: Recognition

 In 2008, Thornburg Investment Management won a Lipper Award for best large fixed-income group.
+The Thornburg Investment Income Builder Fund was awarded the 2019 Lipper Fund Award in the United Kingdom.
+Thornburg Better World International Fund garnered US Lipper Awards in 2023, 2024 and 2025 for its returns.

 It was named Philanthropist of the Year by Journal North and the St. Vincent Hospital Foundation in 2017.

-The Thornburg Investment Income Builder Fund was awarded the 2019 Lipper Fund Award in the United Kingdom.
-Thornburg's philanthropy program was awarded a presigious STAR Award by the Investment Management Education Alliance (IMEA) in 2021 and 2023.
+Thornburg's philanthropy program was awarded a prestigious STAR Award by the Investment Management Education Alliance (IMEA) in 2021 and 2023.
 In 2024, With Intelligence named Thornburg's philanthropy program the Best Philanthropic Initiative at their annual Asset Manager Sales, Marketing and Leadership Awards.
 In 2025, Thornburg's philanthropy program was a finalist for a Wealth Management Industry Award, an IMEA Star Award and an MMI/Barron's Industry Award.

+With Intelligence named Thornburg a finalist in four 2026 Mutual Fund and ETF Award categories: Multi-asset mutual fund of the year for Thornburg Investment Income Builder Fund (TIBIX); Newcomer ETF Firm of the Year: Thornburg; Newcomer ETF of the Year: Thornburg International Equity ETF (TXUE); PR Campaign of the Year: Thornburg.
+Thornburg captured two wins for best multi-asset mutual fund of the year for Thornburg Investment Income Builder Fund (TIBIX), beating other category finalists Abraham Trading's Fortress Fund (FORKX), Kensington Dynamic Allocation (KAGIX), and Potomac Defensive Bull Fund (CRDBX), and the best newcomer ETF firm of the year, a victory over Russell Investments, WEBs Investments, and VistaShares ETFs.